A powerful approach to the study of moderate effect modification in observational studies: Simultaneous Inference and Closed Testing

 To illustrate, consider $\Gamma=1.4$ in Table~\ref{tabResult}, where the deviates for females ($k=2$) and for nonpoor ($k=6$) would not have led to rejection of the global null hypothesis $H_{0}$ of no effect.
 At $\Gamma=1.4$, closed testing rejects the hypothesis of no effect in each of the six subgroups in Table~\ref{tabResult}, including females and the nonpoor.
 When closed testing tests $H_{2,6}$, the hypothesis asserting no effect for women and for the nonpoor, the critical value is no longer $\kappa_{\Gamma,\alpha }=2.31$ but rather $\kappa_{\Gamma,\alpha,\left\{2,6\right\} }=1.92$, leading to rejection at $\alpha = 0.05$ in the presence of a bias of at most $\Gamma=1.4$.
 Because of this rejection, closed testing continues on to test $H_{2}$ with revised critical value $\kappa_{\Gamma,\alpha,\left\{2 \right\} }=1.65$, leading to rejection of no effect for females.

 When converting a global test into a closed testing procedure, one must ensure that the assumptions of the global test are satisfied when testing each component hypothesis, $H_{\mathcal{I}}$.
-This means that the scores, $q_{gij}$ must be functions of $\mathcal{F}$ when $H_{\mathcal{I}}$ is true; see \S\ref{ssNotationCausal}.
-This happens in an elementary way if $q_{gij}$ is a function of responses $R_{gij}$ in group $g$ for each $g$, as in the example, where the Prentice-Wilcoxon scores were computed separately in each of the $2^{L} = 2^{3} = 8$ interaction groups $g$.
-This elementary approach is less useful when $L$ is larger so that many of the $2^{L}$ interaction groups $g$ are much smaller.
-If $H_{\mathcal{I}}$ says merely that men are not affected by treatment, then we cannot deduce from $H_{\mathcal{I}}$ that women are also unaffected, so responses $R_{gij}$ for women might depend upon their treatment $Z_{gij}$ as well as $\mathcal{F}$, and the $R_{gij}$ for women should not be used to determine the $q_{gij}$ for men.
-A simple rule says: the $q_{gij}$ used to test $H_{\mathcal{I}}$ can depend upon $R_{gij}$ only if $c_{gk} = 1$ for at least one $k \in \mathcal{I}$.
+In particular, the scores, $q_{gij}$ must be functions of $\mathcal{F}$ when $H_{\mathcal{I}}$ is true; see \S\ref{ssNotationCausal}.
+This happens if $q_{gij}$ is a function of responses $R_{gij}$ in group $g$ for each $g$, as in the example, where the Prentice-Wilcoxon scores were computed separately in each of the $2^{L} = 2^{3} = 8$ interaction groups $g$.
+More generally, a simple rule says: the $q_{gij}$ used to test $H_{\mathcal{I}}$ can depend upon $R_{gij}$ only if $c_{gk} = 1$ for at least one $k \in \mathcal{I}$.
+See the documentation for the \texttt{score} function in the \texttt{submax} package in \texttt{R} for further discussion.

 It is possible to strengthen closed testing when there are logical implications among the hypotheses, $H_{1},\ldots,H_{K}$, as is true here.
 Strengthening changes the procedure so that it still controls the family-wise error rate but it may, from time to time, reject an additional hypothesis not rejected by closed testing.
 Holm's method is the application of closed testing using the Bonferroni inequality, and Shaffer (1986) strengthened Holm's method when applied to the analysis of variance using logical implications among hypotheses.
 What are the logical implications in Table~\ref{tabResult}?
 Recall that hypotheses assert that no one in certain subpopulations was affected by the treatment.
 If any of $H_{2},\ldots,H_{K}$ is false, then $H_{1}$ is false.
 Similarly, if $H_{5}$ is false, so at least some smokers are affected, then either $H_{2}$ or $H_{3}$ or both must be false, because every smoker is either male or female.
 Bergmann and Hommel (1988) discuss the steps required to strengthen a closed testing procedure based on logical implications among hypotheses.
 A related strategy is discussed by Goeman and Finos (2012).
 In principle, a closed testing or stepwise testing procedure may be inverted to obtain confidence sets; see Hayter and Hsu (1994) for discussion.